Juniper/ruby-junos-ez-stdlib/README.md

   - Utilities:

     Utilities are simply collections of functions.
 The **configuration** utilities, for example, will allow you to easily push config snippets in "curly-brace", "set", or XML formats.
+Very useful for unmanaged provider/resources (like initial configuration of the device).
 The **routing-engine** utilities, for example, will allow you to easily upgrade software, check memory usage, and do `ping` operations.